FFY00/Build-JVM-Runtime/README.md

 ### How?
  - Unzip src.zip to build/src folder
- - Edit the source of needed
+ - Edit the source if needed
  - Run ant in the root folder
  - The compiled classes will be located on build/classes
  - The compiled jar will be located on build/dist/rt_custom.jar